alexastrum/biohacking/notes/itsmyyear.md

    - Incorporated in [morning routine](../routines/morning.md)

 3. Define a no-phone zone in your home

+   - When in bed, when at the dinner table.

-4. Linger at the table for fifteen minutes after dinner
+4. [ ] Linger at the table for fifteen minutes after dinner

-### [ ] Jan 11: Be there when you’re there
+### Jan 13: Be there when you’re there

-9. Don’t try to do something else while you’re speaking with someone
+9. [ ] Don’t try to do something else while you’re speaking with someone
-10. Stand still when someone wants your attention
+10. [ ] Stand still when someone wants your attention
-11. Be honest when you’re not able to pay attention
+11. [ ] Be honest when you’re not able to pay attention
 12. Define your quality time and schedule it in.

 ## FOCUS ON WHAT MATTERS